 1. Laduree // Sure, this one is super obvious, but can you blame us?
 A few weekends ago, along with B, we finally made the trip.
 It doesn’t quite compare to eating macarons in Paris, but it’s pretty close.
 As soon as we stepped inside, I was back in the city of love and light and perfect pastries.

 2. Cafe 3 at The Guggenheim // I went to the Guggenheim for the first time ever in September, and though modern art isn’t generally my taste (except for maybe the Hirshhorn in DC), we loved walking around.
-While the museum itself is decidedly not Euro feeling, we were surprised when we came across Cafe 3.
-Complete with espresso, wine, and little sandwiches, this little window-side spot is set up on the third level.
+Cafe 3, complete with espresso, wine, and little sandwiches, is set up on the third level, next to the windows.
 But with a little imagination, Cafe 3 could just as easily be tucked away in the Pompidou.

 3. The American Wing, The Metropolitan Museum of Art // I took my parents to the Met a few weeks ago, and something about the lampposts and the lighting in this wing makes me feel like I’m sitting in front of the Hotel de Ville.